-- At least 256 MB of physical RAM - The following table describes the relationship between installed RAM and the configured swap space requirement.
+- 512 MB of physical RAM - The following table describes the relationship between installed RAM and the configured swap space requirement.

 RAM Swap Space

-Up to 256 MB 3 times the size of RAM

-Between 257 MB and 512 MB 2 times the size of RAM
+Up to 512 MB 2 times the size of RAM

 Between 513 MB and 726 MB 1.5 times the size of RAM

 More than 726 MB 0.75 times the size of RAM

-■ The minimum client install TEMP space required is 115 MB.
+■ The minimum client installation TMP space required is 115 MB.
 The minimum disk space requirement in the /tmp directory depends on the installation type you have selected.
 The following table lists the minimum disk space requirements for the /tmp directory in each type of installation.

-Client Installation Type Disk Space Required for the /tmp Directory (MB)
+Installation Type Disk Space Required for the /tmp Directory (MB)

-Instant 120

-Admin 835
+Admin 850

 Runtime 470

-Custom (all components selected) 765
+Custom (all components selected) 780

+Instant 150

-Between 34 MB and 1.9 GB of disk space for the Oracle software, depending on the installation type
+■ Up to 5 GB of disk space for the Oracle software, depending on the installation type